Name dropping: A few up-and-comers who may make mark in ‘20

 Let’s name-drop a few on the rise:

-— Joe Burrow, football, Louisiana State.
+—Joe Burrow, football, LSU.
 OK, he’s not technically an “emerging star.”
 He’s already emerged — at least on the college level after winning the Heisman Trophy and leading the Tigers to the national championship game.
 Next step, the NFL.
 Burrow could be the top pick by the Cincinnati Bengals in the upcoming draft.

 — James Wiseman, basketball, Memphis.
-C ould be the No. 1 pick in the NBA draft over the summer after withdrawing from classes at Memphis earlier this month.
+C ould be the No. 1 pick in the NBA draft over the summer after withdrawing from classes at Memphis in December.
 His decision ended Wiseman’s tumultuous college career and his battles with the NCAA.

 — Jo Adell, baseball, L.A.
 Angels.
 Might break spring training as an outfielder for the Angels this season and be in the running for rookie of the year.
 He hit .289 with 10 homers in three minor league stops last season.
 Was drafted 10th overall by the Angels in 2017.